tsevdos/Gulp-boilerplate-for-web-designers/README.md

 # Gulp boilerplate for web designers

 **Gulp boilerplate for web designers** provides a nice directory and file structure to aid web-designers kickstart their next project.
-It will help you in the development and deployment process of any HTML-based (and not only) template.
-Some of the features that you get out of the box are:
+It will help you develop and deploy any html-based (and more) templates.
+Some out of the box features are:

 - OOCSS and [SMACSS (Scalable and Modular Architecture for CSS) ](http://smacss.com/) ready infrastructure
 - Compile Sass files